juju/docs/src/en/charms-storage-k8s.md

 	storage-provisioner=kubernetes.io/no-provisioner
 ```

-As with the operator storage static volume scenario, the final storage class
-name associated with pool 'k8s-pool', assuming a model of 'k8s-model', becomes
+The final storage class name associated with above pool 'k8s-pool', assuming a
-'k8s-model-juju-unit-storage'.
+model of 'k8s-model', becomes 'k8s-model-juju-unit-storage'.

 For `microk8s`, the only difference from the creation of the corresponding
 operator storage pool is the pool name: